 Incomplete proposals will not be considered.
 All required attachments must be submitted with proposals for them to be considered complete.
 Grant funds may not be used for personnel expenses but organizations may consider their personnel expenses (only state-funded portion of personnel expenses) as in-kind contributions to the project.

 Who is eligible to apply?

-DDA Licensed, Community-Based Organizations that are supporting people with developmental disabilities as they shelter in place.
+DDA-licensed, certified, or registered Community-Based Organizations that are supporting people with developmental disabilities as a primary function of their operations.

 How do you submit the Small Grant proposal?

-Small Grant applications and all attachments including the Small Grant budget form must be submitted to email@example.com no later than 5 PM on March 23rd for first round consideration.
+Small Grant applications and all attachments including the Small Grant budget form must be submitted to firstname.lastname@example.org no later than 5 PM on February 19th for first round consideration.
 If funds remain after the first round, applications received between February 19th and March 5th at 5 PM will be reviewed on March 8th for second round consideration.
 If there are any grant funds remaining, there may be a third round of review TBD.

-What is the time period for the grant project, activity, training or event proposed?
+What is the time period for the grant project?

-As this is an emergency grant fund, it is expected that items will be purchased with grant funds within 10 days of funding receipt.
+It is expected that items will be purchased with grant funds within 60 days of grant award/acceptance.
 This is a non-recurring, OTO grant with no current opportunity for renewal from The Arc Maryland.
 Final Reports are due by June 30, 2021.

 What agreements are required for funding and what are the reporting requirements?

 Grant recipients will be required to complete standard affidavits and commitment documents for the use of the grant funding, as well as a contract for the use of the funding.
 The contract requires one final report however interim reports may be submitted for amounts of funding less than the full award which may be drawn down/requested for reimbursement with the submission of the completed reports.
 Grantees will be expected to conduct pre and post surveys provided by the grantor, and supply disaggregated demographic and other data to the grantor.